NetSuite Full-Stack Annual Cost

 Never negotiate modules separately from users or from the base platform fee.
 The entire ACV is one conversation with Oracle.
 Splitting it across multiple discussions means you optimize each piece in isolation and miss the leverage of bundling.
 Push on per-user rates and module inclusion before the base fee.
 Oracle has more flexibility in those lines than on the platform floor.

 Get the Alliance Partner fee out of the Oracle ACV conversation entirely.
 The retainer is a separate contract with a separate vendor.
 Negotiate it independently, on a separate timeline, with full visibility into what deliverables you are purchasing.
-Conflating it with the Oracle ACV gives the partner cover to obscure their own fee structure.
+Conflated with the Oracle ACV, it is simply harder for you to see what each piece costs.

 Ask Oracle's rep directly what the standard uplift provision is in your contract.
 Make them say the number.
 If they decline to state it, the provision is likely at the maximum the contract allows.
-Netsuite contract negotiation leverage depends on knowing this number before you're inside the renewal window.
+Your leverage in NetSuite contract negotiation depends on knowing this number before you're inside the renewal window.

 Push for multi-year pricing lock if you intend to stay.
 Oracle will sometimes offer a rate freeze on per-user pricing in exchange for a longer commitment.
-The value of that lock depends on what you believe Oracle's per-user rate trajectory looks like over the next three years.
-Given the 30% increase in recent cycles, a multi-year lock has real value.
+The value of that lock depends on what you believe the per-user rate trajectory looks like over the next three years.
+Against a documented list-rate move from $99 to $129 and a default uncapped uplift published at 7 to 12 percent a year, a written cap has real value.

 Start the renewal conversation six months before your contract date.
 Oracle's leverage increases as the date approaches and your switching cost becomes more visible.
 At 180 days out, you have time to credibly explore alternatives.
 At 60 days out, you do not.